plevans/RTVP/README.md

 A new model exchange format that can capture geometry-based behaviour, in addition to circuit behaviour.
 The concept extends an existing model exchange standard, the Functional Mock-up Interface (FMI) to incorporate SPICE-like circuit models and geometrical models.
 Specifically designed with Power Electronics in mind, RTVP models allow complex models to be imported into commercial simulation tools such as Simulink.

 ## Pre-release Examples
-Download some precompiled RTVP FMUs from [DemoModels/FMU](https://github.com/plevans/RTVP/tree/master/DemoModels/FMU) and Simulink simulation models from [DemoModels/Simulink](https://github.com/plevans/RTVP/tree/master/DemoModels/Simulink)
+Download some precompiled RTVP FMUs from [DemoModels/FMU](https://github.com/plevans/RTVP/tree/master/DemoModels/FMU) and Simulink simulation models from [DemoModels/Simulink](https://github.com/plevans/RTVP/tree/master/DemoModels/Simulink).

+Also download the [RTVP co-simulation tool installer](https://github.com/plevans/RTVP/releases) to run alongside the Simulink simulation visualise the RTVP-FMU models.

+Further documentation is available to view [here](https://github.com/plevans/RTVP/blob/master/documentation.md).

 ## How does it work?